Free Sound Board for Teachers

 - Keep the volume at a level that gets attention without startling students.

-- Use celebratory sounds (claps, fanfare) to reinforce positive moments and build classroom culture.
+- Use the celebration cue to reinforce positive moments and build classroom culture.

 Share to Google Classroom